cnc-community/cnc.community/README.md

 ## Other

+## Steam API Key
+It seems after a period of time steam API key expire.
+If anything steam related on the site is no longer displaying, edit the .env and update `STEAM_API_KEY` with a new steam key.
+Register a new steam key here: https://steamcommunity.com/dev.
+Clear site wide cache the site should be fetching steam related content again.

 ### Images

 It could be the symlink for images needs to be updated for you.
 If so run `rm -rf public/storage` from the src.

 * Get container id by running `docker ps`
-* Relink symlink for storage `docker exec -it 15f2f7114930 php artisan storage:link`
+* Relink symlink for storage `docker exec -it <container_id> php artisan storage:link`